dhruwanda/dhruwanda.github.io/_pages/case-studies.md

 A small archive of reports nobody commissioned.

 ---
+**smallcase: The Strategy vs You** [<a href="/assets/pdf/smallcase_report_00.pdf" target="_blank">pdf</a>] [<a href="https://strat-vs-user.streamlit.app/" target="_blank">app</a>] &nbsp;·&nbsp; *2026*

+Built a portfolio-performance explainability tool that compares an investor's actual outcome with what the smallcase basket would have delivered on the same cash flows.
+It attributes the gap to price difference, quantity modification and costs.
+It provides a unified view of performance data, otherwise fragmented across multiple sources.

+---
 **Honasa Consumer:  A Teardown of Margin Recovery** [<a href="/assets/pdf/honasa_report_00.pdf" target="_blank">pdf</a>] &nbsp;·&nbsp; *2026*

 What Honasa, Mamaearth's parent brand, actually fixed between its worst quarter and its best, and what the disclosures still cannot settle.